Oda Slobodskaya

 Oda Slobodskaya (28 November/10 December 1888 – 30 July 1970) was a Russian soprano who became a British citizen.

 Early life

-Her biographer Maurice Leonard quotes Slobodskaya as having been born on 28 November 1888 in Vilno (now Vilnius).
+Slobodskaya was born on 28 November 1888 in Vilno (now Vilnius, Lithuania).
+She was one of seven children.
 She won a scholarship for secondary education but, having completed her schooling, to her displeasure, found herself working with her parents in a secondhand clothes shop.
 Knowing she had a good voice, in 1907 she applied for an audition at the Saint Petersburg Conservatory.
 Having no classical repertoire she sang the simple songs she had learned as a child.
 Despite this lack of sophistication, her vocal potential was immediately apparent.
 The Director, Glazunov, and Natalya Iretskaya (the most important Russian singing tutor and herself a pupil of Pauline Viardot) accepted her and awarded her a scholarship for nine years' study.